varunranga/zorb/README.md

 This is a keras-style implementation of the Zeroth Order Relaxed Backpropagation ([ZORB](arxiv.org/abs/2011.08895)) on Jax.
 For reproducible experiments, please refer to the numpy version ([zorb-numpy](https://github.com/varunranga/zorb-numpy)).

 ZORB is currently a neural-network training algorithm, which can be extended for a general computational graph.
-Similar to how Gradient Descent drives the Backpropation Algorithm to train parameters of a neural network, ZORB applies the [linear least squares](https://en.wikipedia.org/wiki/Linear_least_squares) to a non-linear neural network function.
+Similar to how the Backpropation Algorithm extends Gradient Descent for neural networks, ZORB extends the [linear least squares](https://en.wikipedia.org/wiki/Linear_least_squares) method to a non-linear neural network function.

 ## Why should you use ZORB?